 Do Car Insurance Cover Natural Disasters?

-You may claim for damages to your car due to natural disasters if you have the comprehensive coverage.
-These may include damages due to flood, tornadoes, hail, hurricanes, storms, hail etc.
+You may claim for damages to your car due to natural disasters if you have comprehensive coverage.
+These may include damages due to floods, tornadoes, hail, hurricanes, storms, hail, etc.

 Do Car Insurance Cover Maintenance?